 Waterproof Swimming Radios

 Waterproof swimming radios for listening to underwater come in the form of a headband that contains a radio and MP3 player, with earphones attached.
-These products usually aren’t particularly effective.
+While the idea of listening to music while swimming sounds great, unfortunately, these products usually aren’t particularly effective.
 Some common problems with waterproof swimming radios include the following:

 - Interference while listening to the radio